mariesteinacker/NARX-Hematox/README.md

 # Predicting chemotherapy-induced thrombotoxicity by NARX neural networks and transfer learning
 This repository contains a demonstration for learning an individual patients time series with NARX networks.
-It accompanies the puplication "Predicting chemotherapy-induced thrombotoxicity by NARX neural networks and transfer learning" by M. Steinacker, Y. Kheifetz and M. Scholz.
+It accompanies the puplication "Predicting chemotherapy-induced thrombotoxicity by NARX neural networks and transfer learning" by M. Steinacker, Y. Kheifetz and M. Scholz (A preprint can be found here: https://doi.org/10.1101/2024.08.06.606816).

 # Usage
 In the notebook `NARX_showcase.ipynb` it is demonstrated how individual